Tips on how to be Green at Home

 Household hazardous waste (HHW) products include:

 - household cleaners

 If not disposed of properly, these products can do serious harm to the environment.

 6. Use clothes lines to dry wet clothes instead of a dryer.

-Not only does using a clothes line help the environment, but it also saves you money on your electric bill.
+Save money on your electric bill and help the environment.
 A clothes dryer is typically the second biggest electricity using appliance, costing approximately $85 a year to operate.

-The solution to finding a convenient place to recycle glass is simple.
-Visit RippleglassKC.com and enter your zip code to find a bin near you.
+Visit RippleglassKC.com and enter your zip code to find a glass recycling bin near you.

 8. Avoid parking and idling vehicle engines for more than two minutes in any 60 minute period.

 Limiting idling helps the environment and protects public health.
 It will also reduce your fuel usage and costs!

 9. Use a commercial car wash instead of soaping up at home.